-Isaac Chauncey, born in Black Rock, Conn., 20 February 1779, was appointed a Lieutenant in the Navy from 17 September 1798.
-He fought with gallantry in the West Indies during the Quasi-War with France; in the Mediterranean during the War with the Barbary Powers; and commanded John Adams (1804-5), Hornet (1805-6), Washington and the Mediterranean Squadron (1815-1820).
+Isaac Chauncey, born in Black Rock, Conn., on 20 February 1779, was appointed a Lieutenant in the Navy from 17 September 1798.
+He fought with gallantry in the West Indies during the Quasi-War with France; in the Mediterranean during the War with the Barbary Powers; and commanded John Adams (1804–1805), Hornet (1805–1806), Washington and the Mediterranean Squadron (1815–1820).
 Perhaps his most outstanding service was during the War of 1812 when he commanded the naval forces on Lake Ontario, conducting amphibious operations in cooperation with the Army, and containing the large British squadron stationed there.
-His last service was as member, and, for 4 years, President, of the Board of Navy Commissioners.
-Commodore Chauncey died in Washington 27 January 1840.
+His last service was as member, and, for four years, President, of the Board of Navy Commissioners.
+Commodore Chauncey died in Washington on 27 January 1840.

-Clearing Norfolk, Va., 28 August 1943, Chauncey reached Pearl Harbor 19 September.
-She was assigned to the screen of a fast carrier task force for a punishing series of air strikes on Wake Island 5 and 6 October 1943.
+Clearing Norfolk, Va., on 28 August 1943, Chauncey reached Pearl Harbor, T.H., on 19 September.
+She was assigned to the screen of a fast carrier task force for a punishing series of air strikes on Wake Island on 5 and 6 October 1943.
 While screening the carriers, Chauncey rescued three downed aviators from the water.
-After a brief return to Pearl Harbor, Chauncey sailed with another carrier task force for Espiritu Santo, arriving 6 November 1943.
+After a brief return to Pearl Harbor, Chauncey sailed with another carrier task force for Espiritu Santo, arriving on 6 November 1943.

 Now Chauncey was assigned to guard the escort carriers assembling and rehearsing for the Marianas operation, and on 8 June 1944, arrived at Kwajalein for final preparations.
 She got underway two days later to screen carriers supporting the landings on Saipan with preassault raids on 13 and 14 June, and air cover during the assault on 15 June.
 Next day Chauncey joined the group operating off Guam for bombardments and air strikes, and her guns aided in driving off enemy air attacks on the 16th and 17th.
 Returning to Saipan, she screened carriers there until the 25th, when she got underway to escort transports to Eniwetok.
 She returned to operate with the carriers off Saipan and Guam from early July, and on 9 July began her part in the continuous bombardment of Guam before the landings there 21 July.